 • Histograms: Value distributions like request duration (with percentiles).

-For example, you might configure a safeguard to pause the rollout if error counts exceed 10 in a 15-minute window.
+For example, you might configure a safeguard to pause the rollout if error counts exceed 10 in a 15-minute window, or to disable the environment entirely if latency spikes past a critical level.

 Why use release management